jdi-docs/jdi-light/source/includes/_documentation.md

 Then the "Jdi Text" text equals to "Powerful Framework for UI Tests Automation.
 Suitable for any UI project: Web(Html5, Angular, React...), Mobile(Android IOs), Desktop(Win app) etc."
 Then the "Jdi Text" text contains "Powerful Framework for UI" Then the "Jdi Text" is enabled
+Then the "Jdi Text" text matches to ".+"
+Then the "Jdi Text" css "font-size" equals to "14px" Then the "Jdi Text" css "font-family" contains "Source Sans Pro" Then the "Jdi Text" css "font-family" matches to "(.*)sans-serif"

 BDD example:
 Scenario: Text validation test